-1. Complete a 150 semester hour program of acceptable coursework in accounting.
+1. Complete 150 semester hours of college-level coursework with a concentration in accounting.

-CPA applicants in Kansas must complete a 150 semester hour program of education to qualify for a license.
-Applicants must have completed the education requirement prior to sitting for the Uniform CPA exam.
-The 150 semester hours must include at least 11 credit hours in written and oral communication, as well as 42 semester hours in business and general education courses as follows:
+CPA candidates in Kansas must complete a 150 semester hours of education to qualify for a license.
+The 150 semester hours must include a bachelor’s degree or higher and a concentration in accounting.
+A concentration in accounting must include at least 11 credit hours in written and oral communication, as well as 42 semester hours in business and general education courses as follows: